 A great place to check for opportunities is in your local paper.
 In Minneapolis/St. Paul, the Sunday Star Tribune runs a column of local organizations that are need volunteers.
 There are also websites like VolunteerMatch.org that help match volunteers and organizations based on interests and skills.

 Extend your Charitable Giving Beyond your Lifetime

 Beneficiary Designation.
 Remember that assets with a beneficiary are transferred to the beneficiary outside of what your will says.
 Assets that have beneficiary designations are life insurance, retirement plans, and Transfer on Death (TOD) or Payable on Death (POD) designations.
-One of the most tax efficient ways is to name charities as the beneficiaries of a retirement plan, which means that charities get the funds and no one pays any income tax on the distributions.
+One of the most tax-efficient ways is to name charities as the beneficiaries of a retirement plan, which means that charities get the funds and nobody has to pay income tax on the distributions.

 Your Will or Trust.
 Another way to designate funds to charities is through your will or trust document.

 A Donor Advised Fund (DAF).
 If you have set up a DAF during your lifetime, you probably decided as to what happens to it at your death.
 Options include naming successor advisors (often your adult children or other family members) that will continue to use the DAF after you have died.
 You may also designate specific charities to receive what is in your DAF at death.
 Another option includes having the funds go into the main charitable fund that is sponsoring your DAF.

 Learn more about gifting money: How to Create a Tax Savvy Plan for Larger Sums